 Study items to be considered include, but are not limited to:

-– What further aspects of a continued characterization of P.1201 and P.1202 models should be considered?
+– What further aspects of a continued characterization of P.1201, P.1202, P.1203 and P.1204 models should be considered?

-– How do P.1201 and P.1202 need to be maintained, and what further application guidance towards, for example, network-centric monitoring solutions needs to be provided?
+– How do P.1201, P.1202, P.1203 and P.1204 need to be maintained, and what further application guidance towards, for example, network-centric monitoring solutions needs to be provided?

-– What are relevant subjective test methodologies, especially when it comes to capabilities of 4k/UHD and respective high dynamic range and enhanced colour gamut, and which respective new standards need to be developed (possibly in cooperation with other standardization bodies)?
+– What are relevant subjective test methodologies, especially when it comes to capabilities of 4K/UHD and 8K, and respective high dynamic range, enhanced color gamut and high-framerate, and which respective new standards need to be developed (possibly in cooperation with other standardization bodies)?

-– How can 4k/UHD video quality be assessed using bitstream-based monitoring approaches?
+– How can 4k/UHD, 8K or HDR video quality be assessed using pixel-, bitstream-based or hybrid modelling approaches?

-– How can audiovisual quality be monitored for streams with encryption such as transport layer security (TLS)?
+– How can audiovisual quality be monitored for streams for these cases, and how can audio and video quality be integrated?

-– How can bitstream-, signal-based and hybrid models be evaluated in a comprehensive standardization activity on the same type of data?
+– How can bitstream-, signal-based and hybrid models be evaluated for these extended services in a comprehensive standardization activity on the same type of data?

-– What relationship exists between the subjective responses of users at the terminals and the objective measurements made from the point at which the non-intrusive assessment system is connected?
+– What relationship exists between the subjective responses of users at the terminals and the objective measurements made from the point at which the assessment system is connected?

-– How can audiovisual synchronization be reflected in parametric models such as P.1201, P.1202 and P.1203?
+– How can audiovisual synchronization be reflected in models such as P.1201, P.1202, P.1203, and P.1204?

+– How can long-term integration be addressed for streaming of higher resolutions up to 4 and 8K or HDR content?

-– What are the requirements on future updates of P.NATS for TCP- and HTTP-based video quality monitoring?
+– What are the requirements on future updates of the P.1203 and P.1204 standards series for HTTP-based video quality monitoring?

 – How can knowledge on short-term measurements and their temporal pooling for longer-term predictions be generalized to complete sessions of multimedia quality monitoring?

-– How can different quality-related aspects of a multimedia service be combined to an integral quality index for general service monitoring?
-An example is that of an IPTV session with content selection, viewing, zapping, EPG usage, etc.
+– How can video-quality estimation modules for conversational quality estimation models be derived from existing Q14-standards or new work within Q14?

+– How can video, audiovisual quality and other effects for 360° / omnidirectional video and accompanying audio be monitored?

+– How can video- and audiovisual quality prediction best benefit from different machine-learning approaches?

 Tasks

 Tasks include, but are not limited to:

-– maintenance of Recommendation P.1201 Parametric non-intrusive assessment of audiovisual media streaming quality;

-– maintenance of Recommendation P.1202 Parametric non-intrusive bitstream assessment of video streaming quality;
+– maintenance of Recommendations P.1201, P.1202, P.1203 and P.1204;

-– development of new Recommendation(s) on guidance for the use of P.1201 and P.1202 in operational contexts;
+– development of new Recommendation(s) on guidance for the use of P.1201, P.1202, P.1203 and P.1204 in different applications or operational contexts;

 – considerations on bitstream-based audio quality evaluation;